-One of the most profound movies I have seen recently is The Killing of a Sacred Deer (TKOASD).
-I have seen that Yorgos Lanthimos (the director) is releasing a new film for 2018 called The Favourite, set in the 18th Century.
-It's a biographical history film and if I'm being honest, when I read the synopsis for Yorgos films I get bored.
-Once I've seen them though, I wonder how I ever lived without watching one of his films.
+One of the most profound movies I have seen is The Killing of a Sacred Deer (TKOASD).
+I Yorgos Lanthimos (the director) also released The Favourite, set in the 18th Century.
+All his films are amazing and Yorgos is my absolute favourite director.

 Review and Explanation

 This film has the same monotone quality like The Killing of a Sacred Deer.
 In both, the cast and characters, express little to no emotion.
 They speak in a weird dialect that forces you to concentrate on the script.
-The main flow of the films is created with no emotion and it's both odd and fantastic.
+The main flow of the film is also created with no emotion and it's both odd and fantastic.
 You're left to ponder the action in its purest form when there's no drama diluting it.
 It highlights what the scene is about instead of confusing it with a narrative.

 I watched this in a particularly lousy mood, after a really long day and a squabble with my other half.
 I laughed at the banal quality of it all.
 David eloquently points out that being in the forest with the loners is more appealing to him.
 He finds more freedom with them and can masturbate when he wants and engage in small talk and flirt when he wants.
 In the hotel, the maid decide the rules and dictate who talks to who.